 For all young people in Hampshire to become more aware, more motivated and more empowered to make choices that enhance their health and well being.

-We work together as a team to help young people and their families.
-Every clinician (someone who sees and treats patients) who works at CAMHS is able to provide high quality assessments and treatments (called ‘interventions’).
+Hampshire CAMHS help young people and their families.
+Every clinician (someone who sees and treats young people) who works at CAMHS is able to provide high quality assessments and treatments (called ‘interventions’).
+Our booklet ‘Welcome to CAMHS’ provides more of an insight into what we can provide.

 Sometimes young people benefit from seeing a number of different clinicians.
 Your clinician will work with you and your family to agree the best treatment options, based on what difficulties you are experiencing, what goals you would like to achieve and what the evidence tells us will be most helpful in overcoming your difficulties.
 To make a referral to Hampshire Specialist CAMHS, click here.

-If you want to make a comment or a complaint about our service, please contact the Patient Advice and Liaison Service (PALS).
+If you want to make a complaint, comment, or share something positive, please contact the Patient Advice and Liaison Service (PALS).

 Tel: 0300 304 2198